psu-epl/psu-epl.github.com/a406-sop.md

 - Add your breakout tabs.
    - Hover over the outline of your board where you want the tabs
    - Hit Ctrl-T. You should see a red "X" and broken line in your outline.
+   - It is easiest to remove your board if you only use two breakout tabs opposite each other.
 - Click on "CNC" to go to CNC mode.
 - Click on the "Spindle follows mouse" button.
 - Hold down the "left Control" key and right-click the mouse on the CAM view to move the head to the lower right hand corner of your artwork.
 This will make sure that you don't go off your material when you're routing the opposite corner.
 In other words, make sure your artwork actually fits.